Associate Director of Legal Rhetoric

 Legal Rhetoric Instructor

 Paul Figley joined the faculty of the Washington College of Law in the Fall of 2006.
 He is the Associate Director of the Legal Writing and Rhetoric Program.
 Professor Figley has taught Legal Rhetoric, first year Torts, and upper level Advanced Lawyering Skills: Tort Litigation.
-He serves on the Advisory Board of the ADMINISTRATIVE LAW REVIEW.
-He was named Washington College of Law Professor of the Year for 2012-13.
+He serves on the Advisory Boards of the ADMINISTRATIVE LAW REVIEW and the AMERICAN UNIVERSITY LAW REVIEW.
+The Student Bar Association voted him Washington College of Law Professor of the Year for 2012-13 and Faculty Member of the Year for 2014-15.

 Professor Figley was a U.S. Department of Justice litigator for three decades.
 During his last fifteen years he served as Deputy Director in the Torts Branch of the Civil Division.
 At Justice, Professor Figley represented the United States and its agencies in appellate and district court litigation involving torts, national security, and information law.